 • Additionally, this instance and our administration plans have been reviewed and approved by InfoSec to allow users to include individually identifiable research data in their data uploads when investigators have clear IRB approvals in place.

-For more details on what the Fred Hutch instance of cBioPortal can do for you, read our Fred Hutch cBioPortal product page and documentation on the Fred Hutch SciWiki and visit cbioportal.fredhutch.org to give it a spin.
+For more details on what the Fred Hutch instance of cBioPortal can do for you, read our Fred Hutch cBioPortal product page on the Fred Hutch SciWiki and visit cbioportal.fredhutch.org to give it a spin.

 Training & Community